BUILD HEALTH INTERNATIONAL

 Designing a high-quality, energy-efficient hospital

-Build Health International (BHI) is a US nonprofit organization with a mission to provide dignified, quality health care for every person.
+Build Health International (BHI) is a US nonprofit organization with a mission to provide dignified, quality healthcare for every person.
 Using Autodesk software, BHI is designing and building the Saint Rock Hospital project, a 13,600-square-foot primary care hospital in Carrefour.

 Every stage of the Saint Rock Hospital project benefits from Autodesk software, from site grading and construction to internal communications and design iterations.
 Through the Technology Impact Program, Autodesk donated seven technologies (Autodesk Architecture, Engineering & Construction (AEC) Collection, AutoCAD, BIM 360 Design, BIM 360 Docs, Civil 3D, Insight, Revit) to BHI to support the design of a high-quality, low-cost, and energy-efficient hospital.

-Allison Denisky, Sr. Architectural Designer, Build Health International
+— Allison Denisky, Sr. Architectural Designer, Build Health International

 Expanding care for 200 patients a day